 2. Is Warner Bros. privately owned or public?

-Warner Bros. itself is not independently public or private — it is a subsidiary of the publicly traded company Warner Bros.
+Warner Bros. itself is a subsidiary of the publicly traded Warner Bros.
 Discovery.
+It is not independently public or private.

 3. Who founded Warner Bros.?